Fernando Llorente

 Fernando Javier Llorente Torres ([feɾˈnando ʎoˈɾente ˈtores]; born 26 February 1985), nicknamed El Rey León ("The Lion King" in Spanish), is a Spanish former professional footballer who played as a striker.

 He started his career with Athletic Bilbao, working his way through the various youth ranks and, after making his first team debut in 2005, becoming one of the most important offensive players for the club in the following decade.
 He scored 29 goals in all competitions in the 2011–12 season, and was described as a "Bilbao legend".
 He signed with Juventus in 2013, and won the Serie A title twice during his two-year spell there.
-Subsequently, he spent 2015–16 back in Spain with Sevilla before moving to Swansea City in 2016, and Tottenham Hotspur in 2017.
+Subsequently, he spent 2015–16 back in Spain with Sevilla before moving to Swansea City in 2016 and Tottenham Hotspur the following year, reaching the 2019 Champions League final with the latter.
+He retired aged 38, following stints at Napoli, Udinese and Eibar.

 A Spain international from 2008 to 2013, Llorente was a member of the squads which won the 2010 World Cup and Euro 2012.